datacarpentry/sql-ecology-lesson/03-sql-joins-aliases.md

 >
 > Write a query that returns the number of genus of the animals caught in each plot in descending order.

+> ### Challenge:
+>
+> Write a query that finds the average weight of each rodent species (i.e., only include species with Rodent in the taxa field).

 Aliases